 Hundreds of years ago, traders considered black pepper the king of spices.
-Called “black gold,” it was one of the very first items of commerce between India and Europe, and was so valuable that entire expeditions were made in hopes of transporting more back to Europe as quickly as possible.
+Called “black gold,” it was one of the very first items of commerce between India and Europe.
+It was so valuable that entire expeditions were made in hopes of transporting more back to Europe as quickly as possible.

 - Black pepper was one of the most valued items in international trade.